-The country has not been taking any significantly noteworthy positions within international fora.
-The Czech Republic has been a member of: the Plant Protection Convention (EPPO), the Codex Alimentarius Commission (CAC), International Union for the Protection of New Varieties of Plants (UPOV), Organization for Economic Cooperation and Development (OECD), UN Food and Agriculture Organization (FAO), and World Trade Organization (WTO).
+The country has not taken any significant or noteworthy positions within international fora.
+The Czech Republic has been a member of: the European and Mediterranean Plant Protection Organization (EPPO) under the International Plant Protection Convention (IPPC), the Codex Alimentarius Commission (CAC), International Union for the Protection of New Varieties of Plants (UPOV), Organization for Economic Co-operation and Development (OECD), UN Food and Agriculture Organization (FAO), and World Trade Organization (WTO).